-One of the goals of the LSU School of Public health is to prepare students to address the changing needs of society, diverse in economic status, race/ethnicity, religion, sexual orientation and sexual identity.
+LSU School of Public Health’s goals include preparing students to address the changing needs of society, diverse in economic status, race/ethnicity, religion, sexual orientation and sexual identity.

 With a population that reflects that of the state of Louisiana, we are training the next generation of Public Health workers in a way that reflects the community we call home.